ftravers/datomic-tutorial/README.md

            :user/age
            {:cars [:car/make :car/model]}])

-So for the children, you start a new map, whose key
+So for the children, you start a new map, whose key is the parent keyword that points to the child.
+Then you start a vector and list the properties of the child you wish to grab.